CARTaGENE biobank

-CARTaGENE is under the scientific direction of Sébastien Jacquemont, M.D., Ekaterini Kritikou, Ph.D. and Philippe Broët, M.D.
-Ph.D., of the Sainte-Justine Children's Hospital University Health Center.

-Based in Montréal Québec, Canada, CARTaGENE is operated under the infrastructure of the Sainte-Justine Children's Hospital University Health Center and has seen funding from Genome Canada, the Canadian Foundation for Innovation and Génome Québec and the Canadian Partnership Against Cancer (CPAC) since 2007 among other sources.
+CARTaGENE is under the scientific direction of Sébastien Jacquemont, Ekaterini Kritikou, and Philippe Broët.
+Based in Montréal, Québec, Canada.
+It is operated under the infrastructure of the Sainte-Justine Children's Hospital University Health Center and has seen funding from Genome Canada, the Canadian Foundation for Innovation, Génome Québec and the Canadian Partnership Against Cancer (CPAC) since 2007, among other sources.
 The program was initially founded by Professors Claude Laberge and Bartha Knoppers, and developed through two phases of participant recruitment under the direction of Professor Philip Awadalla as Scientific Director of the cohort from 2009 to 2015, who is now the National Scientific Director of the Canadian Partnership for Tomorrow's Health (CanPath).

 Design

-The CARTaGENE cohort was set up to recruit men and women aged 40–69 years old from Québec representing an age range most at risk for developing chronic diseases, including cardiovascular disease, metabolic disorders like diabetes mellitus and cancer among others.
-Taking place between August 2009 and October 2010, 20 007 participants were enrolled in its first phase of recruitment (Phase A) and between December 2012 and February 2015 a new wave of recruitment (Phase B) has enrolled an additional 20 000 participants.
+The CARTaGENE cohort was set up to recruit men and women aged 40–69 years old from Québec representing an age range most at risk for developing chronic diseases, including cardiovascular disease, metabolic disorders like diabetes mellitus and cancer, among others.

+Taking place between August 2009 and October 2010, 20,007 participants were enrolled in its first phase of recruitment (Phase A) and between December 2012 and February 2015, a new wave of recruitment (Phase B) has enrolled an additional 20,000 participants.
 The participants were randomly selected and tracked based on their files in the governmental health administrative databases (RAMQ-Régie de l'Assurance Maladie du Québec).
-Participants were also selected to be representative of 1% of the metropolitan areas of Québec, specifically Montreal, Québec city, Sherbrooke and the Saguenay.
-Because of administrative linkage between the RAMQ and the CHU Sainte-Justine, participants can be passively followed for the next 50 years making it one of the longest and largest ongoing population studies in the world.
+Participants were also selected to be representative of 1% of the metropolitan areas of Québec, specifically Montreal, Québec City, Sherbrooke and the Saguenay.
+Because of administrative linkage between the RAMQ and the CHU Sainte-Justine, participants can be passively followed for the next 50 years.
 Information packages about the project were first sent by mail and potential participants were contacted by telephone to enroll and schedule visits to one of the clinical assessment sites.

-Moreover, CARTaGENE is part of a Canada-wide cohort collecting samples across the country whose methods were applied in the design of the five cohorts within the Canadian Partnership for Tomorrow Project (CPTP).
+CARTaGENE is part of a Canada-wide cohort collecting samples across the country whose methods were applied in the design of the five cohorts within the Canadian Partnership for Tomorrow Project (CPTP).

 Molecular profiling

 Detailed clinical chemistry and complete blood counts for each of the participants was collected.
 Detailed lipid profiles, Hba1c, bone density and creatinine were also collected.
-Blood collection was designed such that DNA and RNA can be extracted for future use allowing for population level gene expression analysis and genotyping.
+Blood collection was designed such that DNA and RNA can be extracted for future use, allowing for population level gene expression analysis and genotyping.
 Storage conditions are also optimized for proteomics and lipidomics.
 The CARTaGENE project has a Systems Genomics program to identify critical events associated with a number of cardiovascular related endophenotypes.
-It is developing integrative technologies and approaches to capture esingle-nucleotide polymorphisms (eSNPs) associated with endophenotypes.
+It is developing integrative technologies and approaches to capture single-nucleotide polymorphisms (SNPs) associated with endophenotypes.